SouthPark Mall (Ohio)

-SouthPark Mall is an enclosed shopping mall located in Strongsville, Ohio a Greater Cleveland suburb.
-Its anchor stores are Dick's Sporting Goods, Dillard's, JCPenney, Macy's, and a 14-Screen Cinemark Movie Theater.
+SouthPark Mall is an enclosed shopping mall located in Strongsville, Ohio, United States, a Greater Cleveland suburb.
+Its anchor stores are Dick's House of Sport, Dillard's, JCPenney, Macy's, and a 14-screen Cinemark movie theater.
 Kohl's is also an anchor, though located on the outskirts of the plaza.
 Being one of the largest shopping centers in Ohio at 1,677,272 sqft, SouthPark Mall is also ranked as one of the largest shopping malls in the United States.
-The mall features over 170 specialty shops, restaurants, and is the largest retail destination in Northern Ohio.
+The mall features over 170 specialty shops and restaurants, and is the largest retail destination in Northern Ohio.

 History

 As early as the 1960s, the intersection of Royalton Road (SR 82) and Howe Road in the rapidly expanding suburb was coveted for commercial use.
 A secret plan by former Cleveland Browns owner Art Modell to build a new stadium at the site was exposed by the media in the 1980s and subsequently scrapped.
 The land was eventually sold to the Richard E. Jacobs Group, which later unveiled its first plans for a major mall.
 The Higbee Company and May Company Ohio, Cleveland's two major department store companies, announced that they would join as anchors.

 Plans were approved in 1991 and ground was broken in 1995, with the $200 million SouthPark Center opening on October 16, 1996.
 The completed center included not only Dillard's (the renamed Higbee's) and Kaufmann's (the renamed May Company, now Macy's) department stores, but also JCPenney, Sears, over 100 retailers, a food court, The Cleveland Clinic and restaurants outlying the perimeter.
 Kohl's also joined as an anchor, though on the outlying perimeter road surrounding the mall.
 The project also made allowances for an eventual fifth mall anchor store location — originally planned to be Nordstrom — later to become Dick's Sporting Goods, plus substantial peripheral development.
 The shopping center is noteworthy for its lush landscaping and its coordinated upscale architectural treatment.
 Its interior is roofed by grand barrel-vaulted truss-work and plentiful skylights leading to two grand porte-cochere (massive, extended greeting canopies) above its main entrances.
 It has proven a strong draw and popular destination for local and regional residents alike.